 Let's look at the top curve in Figure 1.
-The curve starts at 400 pounds per square inch gauge (PSIG) (27.5 bar).
+The curve starts at 400 pounds per square inch gauge (psig) (27.5 bar).
 This is the original set pressure for the regulator.
 No adjustments are made to the regulator, yet the curve shows a change in pressure.

-The regulator is making adjustments, trying to maintain the original set pressure as flow changes - but it is not perfect.
+The regulator is making adjustments, trying to maintain the original set pressure as flow changes.
+But, it is not perfect.
 No regulator is.
-As a system's flow increases, pressure downstream of the regulator drops.
+As system flow increases, pressure downstream of the regulator drops.
 The important question is: How much does it drop?